Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/AzureFunctions/readme.md

 ---

 ### Objective 3: Create a new Timer Based Function in the Azure portal
-1. In the Azure portal, create a new Azure Function (New / Virtual Machines / Function App).
+1. In the Azure portal, create a new Azure Function (New / Compute / Function App).

 	![](images/function-app-create-in-portal.png)